The pandemic has gone long enough.

 - Keep sanitisers, disinfecting sprays available at any kiosk, counter or store.

-Selling tickets online on Instamojo
+Selling travel packages, tours, and tickets online on Instamojo

 Integrate Instamojo’s payment gateway to your website for all future online bookings.
 With simple API integration, customers can make bookings directly from your website.